DaveTrev/eye_deal/README.md

 setting up base.html
 index.html

+Ignoring adding sizes to products as majority of stock single pieces / handmade, one size available.

 CHANGE FONT FROM LATO to custom!
 Merriweather chosen
 "Meriweather is quite popular and one of the widely used brand fonts for websites.
 Especially for the e-commerce ones.
 Indeed, it is pleasant to look at because of its condensed letterforms.
 Also, it is ideal for font pairings.
 If you wish to have a high-end brand image, then Merriweather is the best fonts style for it!"